 The following entities are members of the Authority: the Cities of Anaheim and Huntington Beach (provider agencies).
-Members of the Board of Directors (the Board) consist of (1) one voting Board member and an alternate appointed by the governing body from the provider agencies; and (2) three voting Subscriber Agency Board members and an alternate appointed to one-year terms.
+Members of the Board of Directors (the Board) consist of (1) one voting Board member and an alternate appointed by the governing body from the provider agencies; and (2) three voting subscriber agency Board members and an alternate appointed to one-year terms (see note 3).